Our Focus

 We also actively support events and licensed activities that encourage community use of our parks.

-Council is also in ongoing discussions with key service providers regarding their plans to upgrade their sites.
+Council is in ongoing discussions with key service providers regarding their plans to upgrade some sites.

 In addition, Council has engaged with the State Government to explore potential locations for new kindergartens on school sites within Wellington.